 The number of required elements in a style dance is four (4).
 There will be always the pattern dance sequence, the others will change each year and will be chosen by Artistic Technical Commission between:

-- 1. Footwork sequence, maximum 40 seconds.
+- Footwork sequence, maximum 40 seconds.

-- 2. Artistic footwork sequence, maximum 40 seconds.
+- Artistic footwork sequence, maximum 40 seconds.

-- 3. Cluster sequence, maximum 20 seconds.
+- Cluster sequence, maximum 20 seconds.

-- 4. Traveling sequence.
+- Traveling sequence, maximum 10 seconds.